-Some of the common suffering points for gearbox applications are oil foaming, overheating, and emulsification – all caused or aggravated by use of the wrong oil for the application; and contaminant ingression that leads to lubricant failure and mechanical wear.
-All of these suffering points can be solved by implementing the following six lubrication reliability best practices for gearboxes.
+Some of the common suffering points for gearbox applications are oil foaming, overheating, and emulsification.
+All of these are caused or aggravated by use of the wrong oil for the application and by contaminant ingression.
+You can solve these suffering points by implementing the following six lubrication reliability best practices for gearboxes.

 Oil Foaming, Overheating & Emulsification

 Some gear oils foam and lose performance in the presence of moisture.
-Some gear oils are not able to maintain film strength when subjected to heavy loads, air or high temperatures.
-In this way, inferior or incorrect gear oil can lead to unnecessary wear and unplanned downtime.
-While OEMs recommend the viscosity and whether an EP package is needed, other important performance properties are often ignored.
-Thermal stability, oxidation resistance, demulsibility, resistance to foaming, friction reduction, shear stability, tackiness, and film strength stability are all critical factors for gear oils.
+Likewise, some gear oils are not able to maintain film strength when subjected to heavy loads, air or high temperatures.
+For these reasons, inferior or incorrect gear oil can lead to unnecessary wear and unplanned downtime.

-Use Xclude™ Desiccant breathers to stop water and particulates from contaminating the lubricant in the first place.
+To stop water and particulates from contaminating the lubricant in the first place, use Xclude™ desiccant breathers.
 From the time oil enters your facility to the end of its useful life, protecting it with breathers will extend the life of the oil and the equipment, decrease downtime, and provide significant cost savings.
-Desiccant breathers use filter media to remove particles and a silica-gel desiccant to remove moisture from the air entering the oil.
+Desiccant breathers use filter media to remove particles and a desiccant to remove moisture from the air entering the oil.

 The presence of solid particulates and water deteriorates the ability of the lubricant to properly protect the equipment.
-When lubricating fluids become contaminated, it may be necessary to dispose of the fluids and replace them with new oil.
-Many maintenance operators base this replacement on a routine interval-based approach.
+When lubricants become contaminated, it may be necessary to replace them.
+Many maintenance operators do these replacements on a routine interval-based approach.

-Routinely filtering the oil is a simple, proven and effective way to extend the life of the oil and to protect the equipment.
-Understanding, achieving and maintaining the right ISO cleanliness standard for gearbox applications can extend the life of the oil by two to three times.
+Routinely filtering oil is a simple, proven, effective way to extend the life of the oil and to protect the equipment.
+As a result of understanding, achieving, and maintaining the right ISO cleanliness standard for your gearbox applications, you can extend the life of your oil by two to three times.

-Lubrication Engineers can help put together a lubrication reliability program for your gearbox applications to help them last longer, eliminating downtime and reducing maintenance costs.
-Our certified lubrication experts can be onsite to help put together a program that will bring lubrication excellence to your operation.
-Get started by finding your local LE consultant or registering to purchase online.
+In conclusion, Lubrication Engineers can help put together a lubrication reliability program for your gearbox applications to help them last longer, subsequently eliminating downtime and reducing maintenance costs.